daavelino/mini-PKI-tools/README.md

 ```

-This project aims to create an internal SSL Certificate Authority to sign test
+This project aims to create an internal SSL Certificate Authority, apt to sign test SSL certificates.
-SSL certificates.

-It will ensure a minimal level of security when deal with sensitive
+It will ensure a minimal level of security when deal with sensitive information transportation.
-information transportation.

 The idea is to provide an internal Public Key Infrastructure (PKI), a Root
 Certification Authority and pertinent documentation to provide trust between